KrishnaMehta123/Suggestedits/docs/Engagements/in-app/create-message-in-app/advanced-in-app-builder.md

 * **Animation types**: Choose from Instant (default), Dissolve, or Move In animations.
   The Duration is set in milliseconds, allowing you to experiment with different values and observe the effect in the canvas.
-* The **Duration** value can be set in milliseconds, and you can try different settings and see how they behave in the Canvas
+* The **Duration** value can be set in milliseconds, and you can try different settings and see how they behave in the Canvas.
 * The **Repeat** button replays the animation in the Canvas.

 # Banners